mhoffman/catmap/docs/source/topics/kmc_translation.rst

 crashes or does not seem to finish try with a smaller first.
 Please feel free to file a bug report if your model does not translate.

-Once this step is done you should see a file named `translated_model.xml` in the same directory.
+Once this step is done you should see a file named `translated_model.ini` in the same directory.
 You can have either open this file with a text editor or inspect it with kmos' graphical editor by running ::

-    kmos edit translated_model.xml
+    kmos edit translated_model.ini

 If you are satisfied with the result you should go ahead and compile the model by issuing ::

-    kmos export translated_model.xml
+    kmos export translated_model.ini

 If this takes a very long time you could try some other backend, like e.g.::

-    kmos export -blat_int  translated_model.xml
+    kmos export -blat_int  translated_model.ini

 For more details please consult the `kmos documentation <http://kmos.rtfd.org`_ .